 Ideally, you’ll want to set your ads up on a daily budget (take your monthly budget and divide it by 30 days) with no end date…

-This allows Facebook to grow smarter at knowing which type of Facebook user within your target audience…
+This allows Facebook to grow smarter at audience targeting and knowing which type of Facebook user within your target audience…